bradybhalla/dotfiles/README.md

 ### (Partial) Setup for Other Operating Systems

-Homebrew cannot be used, so the tools will have to be installed manually.
+Homebrew cannot be used, so the tools will have to be installed using other methods.
 This can be done by either finding binary releases at the links above or using a different package manager.
-Modify `ITEMS` in "configure.sh" to only contain the installed tools.
-Then run `./configure.sh`.
+Modify `ITEMS` in "configure.sh" to only contain the installed tools, then run `./configure.sh`.

 ### Neovim Setup
 After installing the tools above and running "configure.sh",
 1. Open Neovim and wait for plugins to install.
 2. Install language servers, formatters, debuggers.
 If you don't have them already, use `:Mason`.
-3. Install common additional treesitter parsers with `:SetupTreesitter`.
+3. Install common treesitter parsers I use with `:SetupTreesitter`.
 Other parsers can be installed with `:TSInstall <parser name>`.
 3. Restart Neovim and type `:checkhealth` to make sure everything is working correctly.